Skip to content

 Knowing is half the battle, and to take the plunge and step into an unknown career trajectory in middle age takes bravery, planning, and self-belief.
 You have too many responsibilities to go for a long stretch without income.
 You need to be sure that the career you choose is right, but how can you know?

-We at CTT have a solution for you, and it’s probably one you’ve never thought about: become a will writer and estate planner.
+We at CTT Professional Services have a solution for you, and it’s probably one you’ve never thought about: becoming a will writer and estate planner.

 Is it realistic to switch careers at 40?